2007: Exploring the Inner Space of the Celebes Sea Explorers

 3D Optical Systems Group

-Nick is a Ph.D. student, studying imaging technologies and algorithms.
+Nick Loomis is a PhD student, studying imaging technologies and algorithms.
 His current work focuses on digital holographic imaging.
-In this technique, interference patterns from 2 laser beams are used to record 3-dimensional information about an object onto a digital camera.
-The resulting 2D hologram can then be processed computationally to numerically reconstruct the original 3D object.
-Together with collaborators from Woods Hole and MIT, Nick has been applying digital holography to imaging plankton for improved automatic identification, with the end goal of creating an instrument which could be deployed on ocean-going vehicles in the near future.
-Aside from optics, Nick is also involved with his school's cycling team, riding competitive cyclocross and track.
+In this technique, interference patterns from two laser beams are used to record three-dimensional (3D) information about an object onto a digital camera.
+The resulting two-dimensional hologram can then be processed computationally to numerically reconstruct the original 3D object.
+Together with collaborators from Woods Hole Oceanographic Institution and MIT, Loomis has been applying digital holography to imaging plankton for improved automatic identification, with the end goal of creating an instrument which could be deployed on ocean-going vehicles in the near future.

 Laurence MadinLaurence Madin